 I dug and dug, and dug some more, and here is what is the start of my back fence fix.
 A few limelight hydrangeas, some bushes to grow for privacy, and moved oodles of trees too.
 There will be 7 ton of gravel on my driveway soon and this mama is haulin’ stone. eep!

 Now to get you in the DIY spirit, I am offering one of you a Ryobi AirStrike stapler.
 Wahoo!!
 Easy entry…just fill out the widget for multiple entries.

 Our fire pit is next up on the hit list.
 You can see the story behind it here in one of my very first blog posts (oy, how time flies!).
 It’s looking kinda sad (see that mess we yanked out on the left?)
 We have some awesome things in store by the end of the month.
 Come on over to see the video!

 We may not live on my dream country property, but we do try to make the best use of our quarter-acre city lot.
 Our goal is to inspire YOU.

 Consider adding a pallet compost bin to your yard.
 It’s healthy for the environment, healthy for you.
 Even if you don’t have a garden to put it on, you can share your black gold with those who do.
 They will grab it from you like it’s candy!

 Pin and share our pallet compost bin to get others out to try DIY and get their green thumb on.

-Up next, this sweet piece was listed as a sewing machine desk…do you think it is?
+Up next, this sweet piece is a sewing machine desk…or is it?
+See the AFTER HERE.